Designations Congruent with Things: Chapter 23

 This is insane, kiddo, Caitlin Lightcap chimes in.

-No more biohacking, Newt shouts at his mental chorus.
+No more biohacking!
+Newt shouts at his mental chorus.

 I wasn’t suggesting you’d do it, his brain says.
 Someone else can do the drilling.
 I’m not completely reckless.

-‘Are you kidding me?’ he snaps, bringing one hand down on the mental conference table, ‘you want to do what now.
+Are you kidding me?”
+He brings a hand down on a mental conference table, “You want to do what now?
 Absolutely not.
 No one’s skull needs no one’s semi-permanent subdural electrodes.
-I don’t care if you flew in humanity’s most baller Prince of Neurosurgery especially to drill you a cranial window, it’s not happening.
-Do not even think about opening my skull, I’ve got a workaround for that.
-What are we, barbarians.
-Build me a ziggurat and ask me again—I promise I’ll consider it,’ but something’s putting tension on his nervous system and searing stereo loathing or stereo longing straight into his head; no one knows which it is, not the cut-up kids with their cognitive acid or the guy they’ve crowned king of their chemical underworld.
+I don’t care if you flew in humanity’s most baller Prince of Neurosurgery especially to drill you a cranial window; it’s not happening.
+Do not even think about opening my skull; I’ve got a workaround for that.
+What are we, barbarians?
+Build me a ziggurat and ask me again—I promise I’ll consider it.”
+Something’s putting tension on his nervous system and searing stereo loathing or stereo longing straight into his head; no one knows which it is, not the cut-up kids with their cognitive acid or the guy they’ve crowned king of their chemical underworld.
 He’s hurt them so much and they need him so badly that a screaming death grip straight to mental dissolution is the only open option.
 Some loser’s brain has sided against him.
 Geiszler’s back is starting to—

 He is—